Pooret/squad-deberta-analysis/README.md

 ### Layer 3 - Head 11: Cross-Attention Between Question and Answer

 As we move deeper into the model, we observe more complex attention patterns.
 In Layer 3, Head 11, the attention mechanism begins to establish connections between the tokens in the question and the tokens in the context or answer.
-This cross-attention is vital for tasks like question-answering, where the model needs to correlate the information in the question with relevant portions of the context.
-For instance, in this visualization, the token "color" in the question attends to both "color" and "red" in the answer.
-This indicates that the model is successfully identifying and linking related concepts across the question and the context, which is essential for generating accurate answers.
+This cross-attention is key for tasks like question-answering, where the model needs to correlate the information in the question with relevant portions of the context.
+In this visualization, the token "color" in the question attends to both "color" and "red" in the answer, indicating that the model is successfully identifying and linking related concepts across the question and the context.

 <p align="center">
     <img src="models/experiment_1/attentions_vis/individual_heads/layer_3_head_11.png" alt="Layer 3 Head 11" width="400"/>